3-kko/CS583-2DGame/README.md

  * Expand the play area
  * More enemy variety (as of now, there are only 2 enemy types)
  * stage hazards (the "water areas" of the map were intended to slow the player, and bushes were meant to have collision)
+ * As of right now, the player is immediately thrown into the game once they press play.
+I was hoping to learn how to make a mini cutscene to fill in this gap.

 Bugs:
  * After peer feedback, I implemented a mute button for the audio.
 However, this results in the music not pausing or resetting if the player wins/dies and restarts the game